spatialscientist/omeka-s404-docker/README.md

     ![Open in Browser](image-4.png)

 - Fill in the form to setup your Omeka S 4.0.4 instance.
-What you do beyond this is completely up to you.

     ![Omeka S 4.0.4 instance](image-5.png)

+-  Note that as part of this setup, there are:
+    - One default theme installed
+    - Two modules installed made up of the [Common](https://gitlab.com/Daniel-KM/Omeka-S-module-Common) module and the [EasyAdmin](https://github.com/Daniel-KM/Omeka-S-module-EasyAdmin) module.
+The "Common" module needs to be installed first before installing the "EasyAdmin" module.
+    - Go to the "Module" section to install the two modules.
+    - Importance of EAsyAdmin module: This module will allow you to install additional Omeka S [themes](https://omeka.org/s/themes/) and or [modules](https://omeka.org/s/modules/).

 ## Launch the containers using VSCode